 However, eating in Lecce, Italy isn’t limited to the traditional fare of the region.
 Typical Italian dishes – like pizza and pasta – are featured on many Lecce restaurant menus.
 And, of course, local fast food options are available as well.

 Our list of restaurants in Lecce, Italy is based on our personal experiences (which we consumed at our own cost!).
-For each place, we include what we ate and a link to more information.
+For each of our featured nine things to eat in Lecce, we include what we ate and a link to more information.
 At the end of the post, we provide a useful map of our recommended places to eat in Lecce.

 Highly recommended by our Airbnb hosts as one of the best restaurants in Lecce, La Vecchia Osteria offers traditional local cuisine.
 Established in 1999, the farm-fresh focused restaurant is frequented by both locals and tourists.